ojanh/pretest-homecredit/readme.md

-# React SWAPI Test
+# React PokeAPI Test

-This project is showing data from star wars API (SWAPI). it's usead as pre assesment test for a company.
+This project is showing data from [pokeAPI](https://pokeapi.co/). it's usead as pre assesment test for a company.

 ## Getting Started